urtemi/urtemi/README.md

+## Welcome to my Web Development journey! 👋
-## Hello, my name is Urte, friends call me Temi. 😄 Welcome to my Web Development journey! 👋
+### Hello, my name is Urte, friends call me Temi. 😄
+_A little bit about me_ :
 - 🔭 I’m currently working on completing _Hyperiod Dev Skills Bootcamp in ***Cloud Web Development***_
 - 🌱 I’m currently learning how to use some exciting languages, frameworks and software
 <details>